testsigmahq/testsigma-docs/src/pages/docs/agent/faqs.md

 * Java JRE - bundled with Agent so that the user doesn't have to install the supported Java version separately.
 * Web Browser drivers - for running tests on Web Browsers.
 Provided by the respective Browser Development Team.
 * Appium - for running Mobile tests.
-* Mobile Inspector - for inspecting Mobile Apps and finding elements on Screens to interact with Android + iOS specific libraries for Mobile Inspector.
+* Mobile test recorder - for inspecting Mobile Apps and finding elements on Screens to interact with Android + iOS specific libraries for Mobile test recorder.
 * A few other utilities for enabling local test execution and reporting.